10. Price Your Home Well

 4. Be Flexible

 Selling a house requires some patience and flexibility, and it helps if you have both!
 You will probably have to drop everything and dash so someone can walk through your house, you will have to deep clean, and you will probably need to bend to some of the buyer’s demands.
-It’s all part of the package, and being flexible, to begin with will keep the process running as smooth as can be.
+It’s all part of the package, and being flexible will keep the process running as smooth as can be.

 3. Plan Ahead